Great British Menu: Final result

 Kate Austen became the first female chef to serve the main course at the banquet.

 In a minor departure from recent series the canapés were served on board the Eurostar taking the guests to Paris and there was no pre-dessert course.

 By winning the dessert course Kirk Haworth became, with his father Nigel Haworth, winner of the main course in Series 4 (2009), the first father and son pair to reach the banquet stage of the competition.

 Series 20 (2025)

 Series 20 began on 28 January 2025.
-This year the chefs are celebrating Great Britons of the past.
-Tom Kerridge and Ed Gamble return as judges, along with new chef Lorna McNee who replaces Nisha Katona.
-As in the previous two years, all starters must be fully plant based.
+The chefs celebrated Great Britons of the past, to mark the 20th anniversary of the show.
+Tom Kerridge and Ed Gamble returned as judges, along with new chef Lorna McNee who replaced Nisha Katona.
+As in the previous two years, all starters had to be fully plant based.
+The banquet was held at Blenheim Palace, Oxfordshire.